 Vagrant Boxes simplifies software configuration part & completely resolves the ‘it works on my machine’ problem that is usually faced in software development projects.
 Vagrant, thus increases the development productivity.

-In this tutorial, we will learn to setup Vagrant Boxes on our Linux machines using the VirtualBox.
+In this tutorial, we will be creating Vagrant Boxes on our Linux machines using the VirtualBox.

 -Vagrant runs on top of a virtualization environment, & we will be using VritualBox for that.
 We already have a detailed article on “Installing VirtualBox on Linux”, read the article to setup VirtualBox on system.